hathitrust/holdings-backend/README.md

 `validate_and_delta.rb` checks the concordance directory for new un-validated concordance files, validates them and diffs with a previous concordance.
 Posts a message to the slack channel so we know there is an update to be loaded.
 It does NOT attempt to update the concordance as it may conflict with reporting operations.
 This would require more complicated orchestration of jobs.

+## Other Actions

+### Delete Holdings

+`bin/holdings_deleter.rb` can delete a set of holdings which matches the given criteria.
+Critera are given on the commandline as key-value pairs, where the key corresponds to a field on `Clusterable::Holding`.

+It is invoked as:
+`bundle exec ruby bin/holdings_deleter.rb --key_1 val_1 ... --key_n val_n`

+Internally the criteria are joined with an `AND`-operator, so:

+`bundle exec ruby bin/holdings_deleter.rb --organization starfleet --status WD`

+... would delete all holdings held by starfleet AND with status WD, nothing else.

+Additional non-field control switches are:

+* `--noop` if you don't actually want to execute the deletes
+* `--verbose` for extra logging
+* `--leave_empties` if you don't want to delete empty clusters that may result from deleting holdings.
+* `--help` for the full set of options available.